Quick Mindfulness Exercises for Busy Days | feel free

 Whether you have 5 minutes every day or an hour every day to dedicate to your mindfulness routine, the benefits are worth the time investment.
 Through practice, cultivating a mindful approach to life can make the busiest days feel more calm.
 Even simple mindfulness exercises can help generate a positive mindset, release occasional stress and tension, and even improve your physical and social well-being.
 Herbal supplements, such as kava, only make your journey to mindfulness that much more accessible.

-To add kava into your mindfulness routine, take a look at Botanic Tonics
+To add kava into your diet, take a look at Botanic Tonics

 Sources: